Jadelua/JadeVM/README.md

 <pre>
-PUSH_INT int - Pushes an int to the stack (LIFO)
+PUSH_INT int - Pushes an int to the stack (LIFO) PUSH_STR string - pushes a string to the stack
 POP - pops the last value from the stack
 DUP - duplicates the last value in the stack [5] -> [5, 5]
 ADD - addition